How much can I save in a year?

 If you’re lacking the motivation to save, or simply don’t know where to start, we’ve come up with some simple tips to help.
 Here are some easy ways to get into a great savings routine:

-• Cancel unnecessary subscriptions: First, cut down any subscriptions you no longer use.
+• Cancel unnecessary subscriptions: First, find and cancel any subscriptions you no longer use.
 Then, reevaluate the ones you do use and consider whether you can do without them.

 • Stick to your budget: It can be tempting to stray from your budget, but if you’re hoping to create substantial savings, you’ll need to establish realistic goals and stick to them.